Concordium/concordium-wallet-proxy/README.md

 - `onlyEncrypted`: whether to only include transactions related to encrypted amounts (i.e. shield, unshield, and transfer shielded).
 Possible values:
   - `n`: include all transactions.
 (The default)
   - `y`: only include shield, unshield, and transfer shielded transactions.
-// TODO: check how complex this filtering is to add.
-It is a wishlist item currently:
-- `plt`: whether to include transactions that change the plt balance.
-Possible values:
-  - `y`: include transactions.
-(The default)
-  - `n`: exclude transactions.
-- `ccd`: whether to include transactions that change the ccd balance.
-Possible values:
-  - `y`: include transactions.
-(The default)
-  - `n`: exclude transactions.
 - `includeRawRejectReason`: whether to include the raw rejection reason (the same JSON as returned by `GetTransactionStatus` gRPC endpoint).